mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-table.md

 *Status* field has the following values:

 * **PROPOSED** - proposed by technical experts and contributors.
-* **DRAFT** - in active draft by the techical experts with [link to object of conformity assessment specification (template example)](./objca-template.md)
+* **DRAFT** - in active draft by the technical experts with [link to object of conformity assessment specification (template example)](./objca-template.md)
-* **PILOT** - approved by the sponsor for pilot as part of a prototype conformity asssessment program (note: material may still be in draft phase)
+* **PILOT** - approved by the sponsor for pilot as part of a prototype conformity assessment program (note: material may still be in draft phase)
 * **RELEASED** - material is finalized and released as part of a published deliverable.

 Where possible, the object definitions are developed to be interpreted as a single process, service or component.
 If the definition implies  a role, then this will be specified as part of the definition.
 If an object definition consists of several components (i.e. a composite object), this is further specified in the object template.